MaelImhof/quartz-pseudocode/README.md

 #### `renderer.commentDelimiter` (`string`)

-he delimiters used to start and end a comment region.
+The delimiters used to start and end a comment region.
 Note that only line comments are supported.

 Defaults to `//`.